paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

 A prior section 702, Pub.
 L. 93–112, § 3, Sept.
 26, 1973, 87 Stat.
 357; Pub.
 L. 93–516, title I, § 101(a), Dec.
 7, 1974, 88 Stat.
 1617; Pub.
 L. 93–651, title I, § 101(a), Nov.
 21, 1974, 89 Stat.
 2–3; Pub.
 L. 95–602, title I, § 122(a)(2), (3), Nov.
 6, 1978, 92 Stat.
 2984; Pub.
 L. 99–506, title I, § 102, title X, § 1001(a)(1), Oct.
 21, 1986, 100 Stat.
 1808, 1841; Pub.
 L. 100–630, title II, § 201(a), Nov.
 7, 1988, 102 Stat.
 3303, related to the Rehabilitation Services Administration, prior to repeal by Pub.
 L. 105–220, title IV, § 403, Aug.
 7, 1998, 112 Stat.
 1093.

 #### Amendments
 2014—Subsec. (a).
 Pub.
-L. 113–128, § 403(1), inserted “in the Department of Education” after “Secretary” in first sentence, substituted “Such Administration shall be the principal agency, and the Commissioner shall be the principal officer, of the Department for purposes of carrying out subchapters I, III, VI, and part B of subchapter VII of this chapter.” for “Except for subchapters IV and V of this chapter and as otherwise specifically provided in this chapter, such Administration shall be the principal agency, and the Commissioner shall be the principal officer, of such Department for carrying out this chapter.” in second sentence, and inserted “of Education” after “to the Secretary” in fourth sentence and after “by the Secretary” in sixth sentence.
+L. 113–128, § 403(1), inserted “in the Department of Education” after “Secretary” in first sentence, substituted “Such Administration shall be the principal agency, and the Commissioner shall be the principal officer, of the Department for purposes of carrying out subchapters I, III, VI, and part B of subchapter VII.” for “Except for subchapters IV and V and as otherwise specifically provided in this chapter, such Administration shall be the principal agency, and the Commissioner shall be the principal officer, of such Department for carrying out this chapter.” in second sentence, and inserted “of Education” after “to the Secretary” in fourth sentence and after “by the Secretary” in sixth sentence.

 Subsec. (b).
 Pub.
 L. 113–128, § 403(2), inserted “of Education” after “Secretary”.